 Crowded tourist districts are target-rich environments for petty thieves.
 As long as you’re not among the easiest targets, you’ll be fine.
 Protect yourself by:

-- Squirreling most of your cash away in a secure pocket, preferably one on the interior of your clothing or bag
+- Squirreling most of your cash away in a secure pocket, preferably one on the interior of your clothing or bag.
+Here is an inexpensive travel pouch you can use to hide cash or passports.

 - Holding your bag close at all times, at your front whenever possible